30 Facts About Soda That You’ll Find Totally Disturbing

 More than 100 million Americans live with diabetes or prediabetes, according to the Centers for Disease Control and Prevention (CDC).
 And drinking soda may be part of the reason the metabolic disease is so rampant, according to a study published in Global Public Health that links it to the high-fructose corn syrup often found in the drink.
 Out of 42 countries studied, those with the highest HFCS consumption had an almost two percent increase in diabetes vs. countries that don’t use the ingredient.

 If you’ve ever seen photos of drug addicts who’ve been using methamphetamines for a long period, the almost universal attribute is seriously jacked up and rotten teeth.
-Now recent research published by the Academy of General Dentistry has found that the citric acid in soda can work in a similar way on the enamel of teeth, leading to erosion and decay.
+Research published by the Academy of General Dentistry found that the citric acid in soda can work in a similar way on the enamel of teeth, leading to erosion and decay.

 You already know that weight gain starts by consuming more calories than you burn.
 If you’re trying to lose weight, drinking a can of coke every day isn’t the best choice.
-A can of Coca Cola, for example, has 140 calories and 39 grams of added sugars, and a can of Pepsi has 150 calories and 41 grams of added sugars.
-If you enjoy a can with every meal, that’s an additional 420 calories a day.
+A 12 oz can of Coca Cola, for example, has 140 calories and 39 grams of added sugars, and a 12 oz can of Pepsi has 150 calories and 41 grams of added sugars.
+If you enjoy a can with every meal, that’s an additional 420 or 450 calories a day.